sanderboer/typst-pagemaker/README.md

 Please note: This project is in no way affiliated with or related to the old Aldus PageMaker program from the 90s.

-A dual-mode document layout system that transforms org-mode files into professional PDFs or modern web narratives.
+A dual-export document layout system that transforms org-mode files into professional PDFs and web-optimized HTML.

-**PDF Mode:** Precise grid-based positioning with Typst's powerful typesetting engine for print-ready documents.
+**PDF Export:** Precise grid-based positioning with Typst's powerful typesetting engine for print-ready documents.

-**Story Mode:** Auto-layout scrolling web narratives with responsive design and customizable CSS/JS.
+**HTML Export:** Grid-faithful web rendering with CSS Grid layouts that mirror PDF positioning, optimized for web viewing.

 <p><img src="img/aesop.jpg" alt="Alt Text" width="45%"> <img src="img/aesop_with_debug_grid.jpg" alt="Alt Text" width="45%"></p>
 The file examples/custom_styles_demo.org rendered without and with debug grid turned on.
 Note the custom font, the custom line spacing, the custom paragraph speration, thy hyphenation and the optional justification of the text.